denten-books/plain-text/1-device.md

 way that all whales are mammals, for example.
 Mammals are not a thing in that sense.
 The category of "language" similarly comprises a theoretical aggregate of specific vernaculars.
-In giving names to literary phenomena---genres and periods, for example---the literary critic similarly moves from material specifics to categorical abstractions.
-In this light, we can view Nabokov's recursive meta-poetics as a response counter to the critic's method of induction.
-His prose attempts to convert ideas into things, where pipes and surface inscriptions protrude through the diegetic limits of the fictional world.
+In giving names to literary phenomena---genres and periods, for example---literary critics similarly move from material specifics to categorical abstractions.
+We can thus view Nabokov's recursive meta-poetics as a response counter to the critical method of induction.
+His prose works deductively, in that it attempts to convert ideas back into things.
+It reifies.
+His pipes and surface inscriptions protrude through the diegetic limits of the fictional world.

-On the way to becoming a thing, the word necessarily encounters the physical boundaries of its medium.
-Whatever the limits of a fictional world, they are firmly constrained by the book's covers.
-Nabokov's prose often reveals the page to be the outer-most literary device containing all other literary devices.
-The surface of the page is where the literary device in its linguistic sense meets the literary device in its material: where the fictional world bumps against the real.
-Recall, for example the conclusion of Nabokov 1936 *Invitation to a Beheading*, which ends with the imagined dissolution of the diegetic boundaries in a glimpse of the material reality "on the other side" of the page:
+On the way to becoming things, words necessarily encounter the medium's physical confines.
+Whatever the diegetic limits of fictional worlds, they are firmly constrained by paper.
+Nabokov's prose often reveals the book's outer-most conceit.
+Devices in their ideational sense meet devices in their material.
+Fictional worlds bump against the real at a page's bounds.

+Recall, for example, the conclusion of Nabokov's 1936 *Invitation to a Beheading*, which ends with the imagined dissolution of diegetic boundaries.
+Readers glimpse the material reality "on the other side" of the page.
+"Everything was falling," Nabokov wrote:

-> Everything was falling.
-A spinning wind was picking up and whirling: dust,
+> A spinning wind was picking up and whirling: dust, rags, chips of painted
-> rags, chips of painted wood, bits of gilded plaster, pasteboard bricks,
+> wood, bits of gilded plaster, pasteboard bricks, posters; an arid gloom
-> posters; an arid gloom fleeted; and amidst the dust, and the falling things,
+> fleeted; and amidst the dust, and the falling things, and the flapping
-> and the flapping scenery, Cincinnatus made his way in that direction where,
+> scenery, Cincinnatus made his way in that direction where, to judge by the
-> to judge by the voices, stood beings akin to him [@nabokov_invitation_1959,
+> voices, stood beings akin to him [@nabokov_invitation_1959, 223].
-> 223].

-Nabokov's devices gesture towards the real, arresting the illusion of mimesis and exposing the incapacity of the literary world to assume physical form.
-Material properties of the book place a hard constraint on its ideational content.
-Nabokov liked to draw attention to that boundary throughout his career, creating meta-literary characters that struggle to escape the page.
+Nabokov gestures towards the real, arresting mimesis.
+He exposes the literary incapacity to actualize, to assume physical form.
+A book's physics constrain the novel's.
+Nabokov drew attention to that boundary throughout his career, often creating meta-literary characters that understand their predicament and struggle hopelessly to escape.

+Similarly, the material contexts of literary production escape from a reader's view.
+Critics struggle to articulate the transition from thought to object.
-The difficulty of pinpointing the area of transition between thoughts and objects leads to the critic's perpetual inability to capture the material contexts of literary production.
-The exact linkage between pen and paper are known to the writer only.
-They are hidden from view in reception.
-Echoing his Soviet colleagues in his influential *The Craft of Fiction*, the English critic Percy Lubbock, himself a formalist of sorts, would write:
+Technique, the linkage between pen and paper, disappears in reception.
+Echoing his Soviet colleagues in his influential *The Craft of Fiction*, the English critic Percy Lubbock, himself a formalist of sorts, wrote:

 > To grasp the shadowy and fantasmal form of a book, to hold it fast, to
 > turn it over and survey it at leisure---that is the effort of a critic of